In my experience done is better than perfect.

 The web designer is normally at the mercy of the client because they hold the cash.
-Things get real messy when the paradox of burn or be burned comes into play.
+Things get really messy when the paradox of burn or be burned comes into play.

 How I learned that done is better than perfect

-I’m now 40 and I came to the realisation that yesterday’s mistakes are tomorrow’s reason why.
+I’m now 40 and I came to the realisation that yesterday’s mistakes are tomorrow’s reasons why.